nazneenahmed11/student-performance-predictor/README.md

 ## How to Run

 pip install -r requirements.txt streamlit run app.py

-- Move sliders for math, reading, writing (0–100).
+- Move sliders for math, reading, and writing (0–100).
-- See average score (green/red based on 60% rule) and “Model prediction: Pass/Fail” from the trained model.
+- View the average score (green/red based on a 60% rule).
+- See the **model** prediction: “Pass ✅ / Fail ❌” from the trained RandomForest model.

 ## Results
 - Very high accuracy on pass/fail prediction.